ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/pangolin-token-subgraph/README.md

 data, smart contracts, IPFS files, cryptographic functions, etc. It can be thought of as providing a connector/mapping from one domain to the other. \
 The entry point of a subgraph project is the manifest file.
-It contains the general definitions of the subgraph such as the smart contract(s) being indexed, the names of events of interest, the handler functions that are triggered on those events,  etc. Other important files that make up a subgraph project are the GraphQL schema file, the mappings file that contains code that dictates how
+It contains the general definitions of the subgraph such as the smart contracts being indexed, the names of events of interest, the handler functions that are triggered on those events,  etc. Other important files that make up a subgraph project are the GraphQL schema file, the mappings file that contains code that dictates how